ahgencer/cdtoflac/README.md

 - Releases: https://github.com/ahgencer/cdtoflac/tags
 - Issues: https://github.com/ahgencer/cdtoflac/issues

-*cdtoflac provides a POSIX shell script frontend to cdparanoia for losslessly ripping and encoding music CDs as FLACs.*
+*cdtoflac provides a POSIX shell script for ripping music CDs using cdparanoia and losslessly encoding them as FLACs.*

 *cdtoflac* is a small wrapper utility around `cdparanoia` and `flac` for digitizing your CD collection.
 It handles: